Deadly Prey: Production

 After The Winters Group helped finance David A. Prior's previous film Aerobicide, Prior formed Action International Pictures with executive producers David Winters and Bruce Lewin, and producer Peter Yuval.
 Their first projects were Mankillers and Deadly Prey.
-Both movies were shot back to back in and around Riverside, California.
+Both movies were shot back-to-back in and around Riverside, California.

+Retired U.S. Army soldier Don Michelson acted as a technical advisor, with part of the film being shot at his American Military Museum outside South El Monte, California.
+Troy Donahue's character used his name in the film.

 Release

 Deadly Prey was first screened at the American Film Market in November 1987.
 In the Philippines, the film was released by Solar Films as Born to Kill on February 4, 1988.

 Home media

 The film was officially released on DVD and Blu-ray in 2015.

 Reception

-The film review aggregation website Rotten Tomatoes lists only one review, on the North Carolina alternative newspaper Mountain Xpress.
-Reviewer Ken Hanke describes it as "yet another of the seemingly endless barrage of cinematic knockoffs of Richard Connell's short story, "The Most Dangerous Game" also influenced by First Blood (1982), and concludes that it is "all quite ridiculous, but might be good for a laugh if you’re in the mood for ineptitude on an unbelievable scale".
+The film review aggregation website Rotten Tomatoes lists only one review, by the North Carolina alternative newspaper Mountain Xpress.
+Reviewer Ken Hanke describes it as "yet another of the seemingly endless barrage of cinematic knockoffs of Richard Connell's short story, 'The Most Dangerous Game' … This particular low-rent effort is a mix of the story and First Blood (1982)."
+The review concludes that it is "all quite ridiculous, but might be good for a laugh if you’re in the mood for ineptitude on an unbelievable scale."